 Once the residual moisture in the tea leaves has dropped to a level of about 30%, it’s time to start the roasting.
-The roasting is done on high stoves made of bamboo that are positioned over charcoal hearths.
+The roasting takes place on high stoves made of bamboo that are positioned over charcoal hearths.
 It is important for the resulting tea’s quality that the tea leaves are still completely unbruised at this point.
 During the 2-3 hours of this process, they will further lose residual moisture.
 This phase is also decisive for the aroma, color and taste of the resulting tea.

 Step 3: Rolling and oxidation